wdudek82/project-jeera-monorepo/README.md

   - [x] hide submit comment button if there is no content after trimming white spaces
   - [x] prevent creating comments when field is empty (after trimming)
   - [x] (comment) when only white spaces has been submitted, only reset the new comment textarea
+  - [x] related ticket dropdown should not contain parent ticket
+  - [x] when a new ticket is created make sure that ids of author and current user match
   - [ ] (IN PROGRESS) deleting (only own) comments
   - [ ] add some visual cue showing that comment is being deleted
   - [ ] extract logic and template for comments form to a different component